youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 ### Archetypes

 Archetypes are templates used by Hugo when new web pages are created via the  `hugo new <some-post-file>` command.
-They are useful because there is a metadata section at the top of each page describing some basic characteristics like the page title, description, and date.
-Without archetypes this metadata would have to be manually typed or copied on each new web page.
+They are useful because there is a "front matter" section at the top of each page describing some basic characteristics like the page title, description, and date.
+Without archetypes this "front matter" would have to be manually typed or copied on each new web page.
 While Hugo installs a default archetype at `archetypes/default.md`, you'll probably want to create your own.
 I have a file located at `archetypes/post.md`.
 The name `post.md` is meaningful to Hugo.
 It is the archetype Hugo will use, if present, when generating posts.
 There are other archetype file names and locations that are meaningful to Hugo.
 You can find more detail about archetypes at the [Hugo Archetypes](https://gohugo.io/content-management/archetypes/) page.

 My `archetypes/post.md` file looks like this: